Information

 Meeting the Digital Scotland Service Standard

-During alpha there are pieces of evidence you will need to collect to meet the Service Standards.
+During alpha there are pieces of evidence you will need to collect to meet the Service Standard.

 Alpha is an opportunity to fail fast and learn through trial and error.
 The evidence you collect is about trying things, learning if they work or not, and then changing to create something better.
 This is ‘iteration’.